judwhite/NsqSharp/README.md

 - Separation of concerns with regards to message routing, serialization, and error handling.
 - Abstracting the details of `Producer` and `Consumer` from message sending and handling.

-The [PingPong](https://github.com/judwhite/NsqSharp/tree/master/Examples/PingPong) and [PointOfSale](https://github.com/judwhite/NsqSharp/tree/master/Examples/PointOfSale) examples highlight:
+The [PingPong](https://github.com/judwhite/NsqSharp/tree/master/Examples/PingPong) and [PointOfSale](https://github.com/judwhite/NsqSharp/tree/master/Examples/PointOfSale) examples highlight using:

 - [StructureMap](https://github.com/structuremap/structuremap) (any dependency injection container will work)
 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) (any serialization method can be chosen)
 - [NLog](https://github.com/NLog/NLog) (any logger can be used)
+- SQL Server for auditing ([PointOfSale](https://github.com/judwhite/NsqSharp/tree/master/Examples/PointOfSale) example)

 Applications initiated with `BusService.Start` can be installed as a Windows Service using `sc create`.
-When in console mode the application will gracefully shutdown when `Ctrl+C` is pressed.
+When in console mode the application will gracefully shutdown with `Ctrl+C`.
 When running as a Windows Service stopping the service or rebooting/shutting down the machine will do a graceful shutdown.

 NsqSharp has no 3rd party dependencies.
 StructureMap 2/3 and Newtonsoft.Json are supported through convenience classes which use reflection for the initial wire-up.
 Other containers and serializers can be used by implementing `IObjectBuilder` and `IMessageSerializer` wrappers in your code.